skywoodsz/qm_control/README.md

 ## Bugs & Feature Requesityts

-The project is still in the early stages of development and we welcome feedback.
+This project is still in the early stages of development and we welcome feedback.
 Please report bugs and request features using the [Issue Tracker](https://github.com/skywoodsz/qm_control/issues) or Email skywoodszcn@gmail.com

 ## TODO